rstudio/keras3/docs/dev/reference/optimizer_map.md

 - default_optimizer:

-  Optimizer used for unmatched variables.
+  Keras optimizer used for unmatched variables.

 - optimizer_map: